-[NOGRR204: Replace item (f) above with the following upon system implementation of NPRR989:]
+[NOGRR204 and NOGRR234: Replace item (f) above with applicable portions of the following upon system implementation of NPRR989 or NPRR1098, respectively:]

+(f) Controls
-- (f) Controls - (i) ERCOT must be aware of the location of and availability of reactive capability; - (ii) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows; and - (iii) Controls to maintain Voltage Profiles may include but are not limited to capacitor switching, reactor switching, auto-transformer tap changing, Generation Resource and ESR reactive dispatch, transmission line switching, and Load shedding. - (g) Documentation - (i) Each TO must maintain a voltage/reactive plan for normal and Emergency Conditions and will provide this plan to adjacent TOs as well as ERCOT upon request. - (h) Emergency or Abnormal Conditions - (i) Transmission systems shall be designed so that effective reactive reserves shall be available without de-energizing other Facilities or shedding Load under normal conditions; - (ii) Major transmission lines shall be kept in service during light Load as much as possible.
-Lines should only be removed after all applicable reactive controls are implemented and studies show that reliability will not be degraded; and

-(iii) Voltage reduction should not be done on the transmission system unless coordinated with adjacent TOs.
+- (i) ERCOT must be aware of the location of and availability of reactive capability; - (ii) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows; and - (iii) Controls to maintain Voltage Profiles may include but are not limited to capacitor switching; reactor switching; auto-transformer tap changing; Generation Resource, ESR, and Direct Current Tie (DC Tie) reactive dispatch; transmission line switching; and Load shedding. - (g) Documentation

+- (i) Each TO must maintain a voltage/reactive plan for normal and Emergency Conditions and will provide this plan to adjacent TOs as well as ERCOT upon request. - (h) Emergency or Abnormal Conditions - (i) Transmission systems shall be designed so that effective reactive reserves shall be available without de-energizing other Facilities or shedding Load under normal conditions; - (ii) Major transmission lines shall be kept in service during light Load as much as possible.
+Lines should only be removed after all applicable reactive controls are implemented and studies show that reliability will not be degraded; and - (iii) Voltage reduction should not be done on the transmission system unless coordinated with adjacent TOs.